ens-labs/CS410-rewards-maximizer/index.md

 layout: default
 ---

-Rewards Maximizer focuses on assisting individuals in maximizing credit card points without requiring personal information.
-Many people, face challenges in deciding which credit card to use for specific purchases.
-With a multitude of credit card categories and numerous options listed on sites like NerdWallet, the process can be overwhelming for users wanting quick and accurate comparisons.
-Our solution is a web and mobile application featuring a minimalistic UI, and providing the tools for searching and comparing credit card rewards.
-Users can add their credit cards and vendor reward systems to a wallet within the app for easy comparison and optimization.
+## Project Description

+Rewards Maximizer is a software in the form of a website or mobile application that will allow you to maximize your credit card rewards in conjunction with vendor specific reward systems by providing you with a comparison from the credit cards that you may add and remove from your wallet.
+Guiding you to utilize the one that will maximize your rewards such as 3X points at restaurants and many other shopping categories.
+This along with vendor specific reward systems, will provide a meaningful combination of savings towards many future purchases.